 - Credential caching: By default the user, computer, or application credentials are not cached in the RODC.
 If the RODC requests for a copy of such credentials for quicker login, then the corresponding DC refers to the Password Replication Policy (PRP) of that particular RODC.
 The credentials can be cached only when PRP allows the replication.

 - Read-only Domain Name System (DNS): RODC allows users to query name resolution.
 RODC’s read-only DNS can replicate all application directory partitions that a DNS would use.
 But the only limitation is that the DNS is read-only and hence does not support client updates directly.
 So, every time there is a client update it has to go through a DNS in a DC.
+You can read more about DNS from here.

-In short, RODC enhances the security of the DC, provides faster logon, and better access to the resources from remote location.
+In short, RODC enhances the security of the DC, provides faster logon, and better access to the resources from a remote location.
 In order to leverage the functionalities of RODC, it is recommended that the FFL be set at Windows Server 2008 or later.